thomaswilburn/csvm/readme.rst

 * Literal values consisting of numbers, strings, TRUE, or FALSE.
 As funny as it would be to provide a date type in a spreadsheet-inspired VM, we are not sadists.
 * Cell and range addresses, using the standard ``=sheet!A1:B2`` format.
 If the sheet is omitted, it's assumed to be in ``data``.
-* R1C1 notation is also permitted, and can be useful for predetermined relative jumps.
+* R1C1 notation is also permitted, and can be useful for predetermined relative jumps or colocating data next to instructions.

 When comparing or combining values of different types, they will be converted to numbers and then compared.
 Empty cells and FALSE are converted to 0, and TRUE or string values are converted to 1.